San Francisco Bay Guardian

 The San Francisco Bay Guardian was a free alternative newspaper published weekly in San Francisco, California.
-It was founded in 1966 by Bruce B. Brugmann and his wife, Jean Dibble.
 The paper was shut down on October 14, 2014.
-It was relaunched in February 2016 as an online publication.
+Parts of the paper were relaunched online in February 2016.

+History

-The Bay Guardian was known for reporting, celebrating, and promoting left-wing and progressive issues within San Francisco and (albeit rarely) around the San Francisco Bay Area as a whole.
+The Bay Guardian was founded in 1966 by Bruce B. Brugmann and his wife, Jean Dibble.
+It was known for reporting, celebrating, and promoting left-wing and progressive issues within San Francisco and (albeit rarely) around the San Francisco Bay Area as a whole.
 This usually included muckraking, legislation to control and limit gentrification, and endorsement of political candidates and other laws and policies that fall within its political views.
+The Bay Guardian handed out "Goldie Awards" annually for excellence in the arts and similar areas.

 It also printed movie and music reviews, an annual nude beaches issue, and an annual sex issue.
 The Bay Guardian was one of several alternative newspapers in the greater San Francisco Bay Area, including SF Weekly (formerly its major competitor, now under the same ownership), East Bay Express, Metro Silicon Valley, North Bay Bohemian, Marin's Pacific Sun, and Berkeley Daily Planet.